-Systematic review evidence of preventative strategies employed in institutions gastroenteritis outbreaks in prisons, and looked at infection control measures used, and preventative 1117 recommendations made for future outbreaks.
-The causal agent of each outbreak was identified by laboratory 1118 confirmation from faecal sampling of cases or food sampling.
-Seventy-two outbreaks were identified and 15 (21%) 1119 were due to viral causes, 14 of which were NoV.
+A 2010 systematic review by Grieg et al [32] identified investigation reports (most from government sources) for gastroenteritis outbreaks in prisons, and looked at infection control measures used, and preventative recommendations made for future outbreaks.
+The causal agent of each outbreak was identified by laboratory confirmation from faecal sampling of cases or food sampling.
+Seventy-two outbreaks were identified and 15 (21%) were due to viral causes, 14 of which were NoV.
 The attack rate in NoV outbreaks was 14%.
-A third of viral 1120 outbreaks were associated with person-to-person transmission, a third were of unknown transmission, and the remainder were associated with foodborne transmission.
-1122 both foodborne and person-to-person transmission, exclusion (or restricting movements), particularly related to
+A third of viral outbreaks were associated with person-to-person transmission, a third were of unknown transmission, and the remainder were associated with foodborne transmission.